Houston Family Lawyers

 We understand that you are going through a trying time, and our goal is to make things better for you, not worse.
 We can and will fight aggressively to defend you against any legal opposition but we are also skilled at peaceful mediation and compromise; when the circumstances allow for it.

 With more than 100 years of combined experience, our team is ready to take on the most challenging family law cases.
 Every year since 2010, Cindy Diggs has been selected as a "Super Lawyer" in Family and Divorce as well as well as a top Texas lawyer by Texas Monthly.
 She handles high net worth property cases and international divorces.
 Judith Sadler handles Hague cases in Federal Court, witness preparation for high conflict divorce cases as well as appeals in family law matters.
-Chelsie Ramos brings experience to the firm as a former Associate Family Law Judge.
 Bret Bosker, who served as the Chair of the Houston Bar Association Family Law section for two consecutive terms, has over 18 years experience handling a breadth of family law matters.
 Tesha Peeples focuses on high conflict and unique custody contests.
 Stefanie Drew handles a broad range of divorce and custody cases including divorces involving special needs children and substance abuse issues.
-Calli Baldwin, Kristy Blurton, Stefanie Drew, Rachel Sedita, and Zack Wilson often handle complex property cases, matters involving forensic accounting, military divorces, LGBTQ and complex child support matters.
+Kristy Blurton, Stefanie Drew, Rachel Sedita, and Zack Wilson often handle complex property cases, matters involving forensic accounting, military divorces, LGBTQ and complex child support matters.

-An experienced legal professional can help keep everything fair, transparent, and open, and their involvement can make the divorce easier, not more stressful.
+An experienced legal professional can help keep everything fair, transparent, and open, and their involvement can make your case easier, not more stressful.
 In situations where your spouse has been cruel or abusive, obtaining legal guidance is an absolute necessity.
 In any situation, you need someone who will prioritize your rights, your future, and your well-being.

 What is Holmes, Diggs & Sadler's record of success?